The Sacred Valley

-The Sacred Valley of the Incas is located between the picturesque colonial Cusco, the former capital of the Inca Empire, and the mystical citadel of Machu Picchu.
-It was worshiped by the Incas for its fertile soils.
-The Incas populated the valley and farmed up to highly scientific agricultural science.
-Even today you can find traces of the Inca everywhere in the valley.
-The valley on the Urubamba River is also a paradise for adrenaline-seeking adventure tourists and people who want to free themselves for a few days in the idyllic, small Andendörfchen from the hectic civilization.
+The Sacred Valley of the Incas is located between the picturesque colonial Cusco, the former capital of the inca empire, and the mystical citadel of Machu Picchu.
+It was worshiped by the incas for its fertile soils.
+The incas populated the valley and farmed up to highly scientific agricultural science.
+Even today you can find traces of the inca everywhere in the valley.
+The valley on the Urubamba river is also a paradise for adrenaline-seeking adventure tourists and people who want to free themselves for a few days in the idyllic, small andin place from the hectic civilization.

 Besides Ollantaytambo and Pisac, Maras is also an attractive destination for you on the way to Machu Picchu.
-The small idyllic village, the 3.300 m.ü.N.N. was once a recreation center for wealthy Incas.
-The Salinas de Maras, promote an exclusive salt that is appreciated worldwide.
+The small idyllic village, the 3.300 m over sealevel. was once a recreation center for wealthy incas.
+The salinas of Maras, promote an exclusive salt that is appreciated worldwide.
 The terraced salt pools give a nice picture.
-In the period from May to August they are whiter than sont, but anytime they are worth a visit.
+In the period from may to august they are whiter than in other months, but anytime they are great for a visit.

 Seven miles from Maras is Moray, a terraced terraced garden made up of several landscaped plantation zones that look like a roman amphitheater.
 Moray was a kind of experimental laboratory of the Inca.
 Here you planted on a funnel-shaped terrace plant various plants.
 The different terraces have different microclimates.
 So they explored in which layers, which plants thrive best.

 However, the Urubamba Valley has more to offer than culture and architecture.
 Adventurous adventures among you can pass the time rafting in the raging Urubamba river, or trekking in various trekking tours on the safe shore to explore nature.
 In any case, the Sacred Valley of the incas is worth a visit if you go on a trip to Peru.

 Please contact us to get the price of this tour